anayjoshi/anayjoshi.github.io/_posts/2014-12-31-my-story-with-haskell.md

     print factors(252)
 ```

-You might love Python just as I do, but I know you agree with me: functional code in Python looks rather ugly.
+You might like Python just as I do, but I know you agree with me: functional code in Python looks rather ugly.

-Plus, Haskell is *Oh, so Mathematical!*.
+I am fond of mathematics & Haskell is *Oh, so Mathematical!*.
 Say we want to find solutions to the Linear Diophantine Equation `5*x + 7*y = 100` where `x` and `y` are positive integers.
 For Haskell, this is a trivial coin toss.

 ```haskell
 main = print [(x,y) | x <- [1..100], y <- [1..100], 5*x + 7*y == 100]
 ```

-Beautiful!

-Haskell's type system is very different from every language I had seen before.
-Now I don't really have the credibility to compare Haskell's type system with many other languages, but the programming community in general agrees that Haskell has probably the best type system among all languages.
+Everything in Haskell was so different, I felt I was learning programming for the first time ever!
+For example, here is a glimpse of Haskell's type system.

 ```python
 class Complex: